ADVICE FOR BUYING A HOUSE IN NEW ZEALAND

-How much is your home worth to sell?
+Establish how much is your home worth to sell first?

 - You will also need to factor into your budget how much real estate marketing, advertising and commission and fees will cost.